Snow13opard/systemd-scripts/README.md

 # systemd-scripts
-The systemd start scripts will go In the following dir: /etc/systemd/system/
+All systemd-scripts will go In: /etc/systemd/system/

-Then enable them with:
+And for enabling them:
 sudo systemctl enable app.service